Kentucky: Tourism

 Tourism has become an increasingly important part of the Kentucky economy.
 In 2019 tourism grew to $7.6 billion in economic impact.
-Key attractions include horse racing with events like the Kentucky Derby and the Keeneland Fall and Spring Meets, bourbon distillery tours, including along the Kentucky Bourbon Trail and Louisville Urban Bourbon Trail, and natural attractions such as the state's many lakes and parks to include Mammoth Cave, Lake Cumberland and Red River Gorge.
+Key attractions include horse racing with events like the Kentucky Derby and the Keeneland Fall and Spring Meets, bourbon distillery tours, including along the Kentucky Bourbon Trail and Louisville Urban Bourbon Trail, and natural attractions such as the state's many lakes and parks to include Mammoth Cave National Park, Lake Cumberland and Red River Gorge.
+The National Corvette Museum in Bowling Green caters to sports car enthusiasts.
+Waterfront Botanical Gardens is an urban garden just outside Downtown Louisville.
+The Big Four Bridge, visited by 1.5 million visitors a year, is a pedestrian/bicycle bridge that crosses over the Ohio River from Louisville Waterfront Park to Jeffersonville, Indiana.

-The state also has several religious destinations such as the Creation Museum and Ark Encounter of Answers in Genesis.
+The state also has religious destinations such as the Creation Museum and Ark Encounter of Answers in Genesis.

-In December 2002, the Kentucky governor Paul E. Patton unveiled the state slogan "It's that friendly", in the hope of drawing more people into the state based on the idea of southern hospitality.
+In December 2002, Kentucky governor Paul E. Patton unveiled the state slogan "It's that friendly", in the hope of drawing more people into the state based on the idea of southern hospitality.
 Though it was meant to embrace southern values, many Kentuckians rejected the slogan as cheesy and generic.
 It was seen that the slogan did not encourage tourism as much as initially hoped for.

 In 2004, then Governor Ernie Fletcher launched a comprehensive branding campaign with the hope of making the state's $12–14 million advertising budget more effective.
 The resulting "Unbridled Spirit" brand was the result of a $500,000 contract with New West, a Kentucky-based public relations advertising and marketing firm, to develop a viable brand and tag line.
 The Fletcher administration aggressively marketed the brand in both the public and private sectors.
 Since that time, the "Welcome to Kentucky" signs at border areas have an "Unbridled Spirit" symbol on them.